St. Bede Academy: History

 St. Bede Abbey and Academy were founded in 1890 by six monks tasked with establishing a Benedictine teaching institution where young men could receive a Catholic education.
 The school was dedicated on October 12, 1891 as an all-boys boarding school, remaining as such until 1973, at which time it became a coeducational institution.

 In 1981, the boarding program ceased, and the former dormitory rooms were converted into additional class and office space.
-Prior to the boarding program's ending, it was not uncommon for parents to send their boys hundreds of miles to attend and live at St. Bede.
-Afterward, the Academy still drew a consistent number of students from the local area.

-Due to interest from foreign students and alumni, St. Bede resumed its boarding program in 2007.
+St. Bede resumed its boarding program in 2007.
 10% of the student population consists of boarding students.
 Currently, St. Bede houses male and female boarders in separate houses located on-campus.
 Both houses operate under the care of a married couple who live with and supervise the boarders.

 The original school building is still in use.
 It has undergone numerous renovations since it was built over one hundred years ago.
 In 2018 the Perino Science Center was constructed as an addition to the north face of the Academy.
-The PSC is a 17,000 square foot STEM center that rivals similar science facilities found at quality universities.
 The school's continued maintenance and capital development has always depended heavily on the monetary contributions of its over-7000 alumni and other donors.
 The school operates several fundraising events such as an annual auction and phone-a-thon to help bridge the difference between tuition and actual operating costs.